BioCleanersBioCleaners

 Who pays for biohazard or crime scene cleanup in Rochester?

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, New York's New York State Office of Victim Services (no overall maximum (up to $30,000 lost earnings; medical uncapped)) may also help — cleanup costs are generally covered.
+If the event was a violent crime, New York's New York State Office of Victim Services may also help — cleanup costs are generally covered (up to $2,500).

 Does New York victim compensation cover cleanup costs?